Umuzi-org/ACN-syllabus/content/topics/intro-to-typescript/_index.md

 title: Introduction to Typescript
 ---

-**What is Typescript:**
+### What is Typescript

-[TypeScript](https://flaviocopes.com/typescript/) is an extension of JavaScript that adds types as well as other language features.
-The [TypeScript compiler](https://code.visualstudio.com/docs/typescript/typescript-compiling) “tsc” compiles TypeScript programs into JavaScript programs and in the process analyzes them and reports type errors.
-Typescript was created to make it easier to write code that is compatible with the JavaScript language.
-As its name implies, adding types to JavaScript is the primary purpose of TypeScript, and it is the reason that people use it today.
+- [TypeScript](https://flaviocopes.com/typescript/) is an extension of JavaScript that adds types as well as other language features.
+- The [TypeScript compiler](https://code.visualstudio.com/docs/typescript/typescript-compiling) “tsc” compiles TypeScript programs into JavaScript programs and in the process analyzes them and reports type errors.
+- Typescript was created to make it easier to write code that is compatible with the JavaScript language.
+- As its name implies, adding types to JavaScript is the primary purpose of TypeScript, and it is the reason that people use it today.

 As usual, the official docs say it best :)